PLA, wood, vinyl, LCD screen, speakers, Arduino, Raspberry Pi, hardware

 Inter Ice Age 4 cover and illustrations by Machi Abé, wife of Kobo Abé

-Having grown up with his family moving between different locations in Japan and China, Abé described himself as “rootless,” eventually coming to reject all forms of nationalism and ceremony.
-In a 1986 interview he claimed, for this reason, to have refused to attend his daughter’s wedding and that he planned to not attending his mother’s funeral after her death.
+Having grown up moving between different locations in Japan and China, Abé described himself as rootless and eventually came to reject all forms of nationalism and ceremony.
+In a 1986 interview he claimed for this reason to have refused to attend his daughter’s wedding, and that he likewise planned on not attending his mother’s funeral after her death.
 He was a leftist, and at one point a member of the Japanese Communist Party, but became politically disillusioned after a visit to Budapest just before the Hungarian uprising.
 For many years he was also best friends with Yukio Mishima before the rift between their politics became too large for the two of them to bear.
-In addition to publishing dozens of novels, short stories, plays and essays, as well as two poetry collections, Abé also created an internationally touring theatre company, writing and directing plays that he would perform live music for on EMS and Moog synthesizers.
+In addition to publishing dozens of novels, short stories, plays and essays, as well as two poetry collections, Abé also created an internationally touring theatre company, writing and directing plays that he would perform live music for on his EMS and Moog synthesizers.

-The only video of Kobo Abé I can find online.
+The only footage of Abé I can find online.
 (If you know of any others please send them to me)

 Googiewaumer Comics cover and select pages